mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-25-drawing-textures.md

 For a final pass, mix a lighter variation of our base color.
 With this color and the pencil tool selected, sketch in a few highlights to add subtle texture to the wood.
 Keeping these strokes loose and *fuzzy* will help avoid over-powering the wood grain lines we drew earlier.

-{% figure caption:"Enhancing the wood grain effect by adding highlights using *fuzzy* pencil strokes." class:"half" %}
+{% figure caption:"Enhancing the wood grain effect by adding highlights using *fuzzy* pencil strokes." class:"gallery-2-col" %}
 [![Screenshot of wood highlight color](/assets/images/paper-53-wood-highlight-mix.jpg)](/assets/images/paper-53-wood-highlight-mix-lg.jpg)
 [![Screenshot of wood highlights](/assets/images/paper-53-wood-highlight.jpg)](/assets/images/paper-53-wood-highlight-lg.jpg)
 {% endfigure %}